jakeloftis/wireguard/README.md

 Click "Open"
 Username: root
 Password: Copy/Paste password from Vultr server page into PuTTY password prompt
-(*Hint: Use right click to paste into PuTTY)
+(*Hint: Use right click to paste into PuTTY command line)

 # Wireguard installation on Vultr server

 After logging in to your Vultr server, run the 3 commands below by doing a copy/paste/enter sequence
-(Hint: Use right click to paste each line into PuTTY)
+(*Hint: Use right click to paste each line into PuTTY command line)
 ```
 curl -O https://raw.githubusercontent.com/jakeloftis/wireguard/master/wireguard-install-open.sh
 ```